gsm1011/hadoop.admin/manuscript/chapter3.md

 will be created for each daemon process.|
 |------------------|---------------------|
 | **stop-mapred.sh** | Script to stop Hadoop MapReduce daemons.
 Similar to
-stop-dfs.sh script, the script will try to find the PID files and then kill those processes.|
+`stop-dfs.sh` script, the script will try to find the PID files and then kill those processes.|
 |------------------|---------------------|
 | **start-all.sh** | Equals to start-dfs.sh plus start-mapred.sh.|
 |------------------|---------------------|
 | **stop-all.sh** | Equals to stop-dfs.sh plus stop-mapred.sh.|

-### There’s more...
+### There's more...

 Currently, Hadoop is also available in rpm format.
 So we can use the following command to install Hadoop: